InfosecHouse/InfosecHouse/README.md

 <center><img src="icons/INFOSEC-HOUSE-LOGO.png" width="350"></center>

-# 🏛 Infosec House 🏛
+# 🏛 INFOSEC HOUSE 🏛

 A curated list of many tools and resources for both offensive and defensive security teams.
+Please visit [https://infosec.house/](https://infosec.house/) for our website version of this repo.
+Found a resources that should be on here?
+Feel free to submit a pull request or drop it in our [Discord](https://discord.gg/FWe9bjDBfY) server.

 ## Socialize with Us